Skip to Content

 The anxious type is caused by inconsistent parents, the avoidant style by dismissive or rejecting parents, and the fearful style by abusive parents.

-Below are the different attachment style names and how they change from childhood to adulthood:
+Here are the different attachment styles and how their names change from childhood to adulthood:

 Attachment SecurityIn ChildrenIn Adults